Tufin/oasdiff/README.md

 - To check for backward compatibility, we should use only API (path+method) difference
 - It should be possible to move APIs from one file to another without breaking changes.
 Sometimes this can't be done atomically (e.g. when specifications are in different repositories maintained by different teams).
 So we should have some rules to order similar API descriptions to find the latest one.

-The composed mode supports these use-cases.
+Composed mode supports these use-cases.

 If there are same paths in different OpenAPI objects, then function uses version of the path with the last x-since-date extension.
 The `x-since-date` extension should be set on path or operations level.
 Extension set on the operations level overrides the value set on path level.